 For the past three years, Donna spearheaded the initiation, development and management of a highly-successful, nationally recognised community FLS/Osteoporosis service across South Nottinghamshire.

 Donna recently joined the clinical team at the National Osteoporosis Society as Service Delivery Lead/Nurse Specialist, and her new role will see her working with key stakeholders to initiate, facilitate and support the implementation of fracture liaison services across the region to ensure those affected by osteoporosis receive the best possible care and significantly improved outcomes.

 Wendy Simpson, Independent Immunisation Trainer

 Wendy Simpson is a registered nurse and health visitor with 25 years’ experience of health visiting, team management and child safeguarding and has delivered keynote speeches and facilitated workshops at large multi-agency conferences in the USA on three occasions.

 She has worked for the Health Protection Agency as a specialist nurse on vaccine preventable disease, epidemiological studies and emergency planning.

-Wendy has been a Senior Public Health Nurse within a PCT, covering immunisation advice, training and production of PGDs and currently works part time for Public Health England as Screening and Immunisation Manager, leading on immunisation, chairing immunisation Programme Boards, and working at a strategic level to ensure a good immunisation uptake delivered safely and to the highest standards.
+Wendy has been a Senior Public Health Nurse within a PCT, covering immunisation advice, training and production of PGDs and retired in March from her post in Public Health England as Screening and Immunisation Manager, leading on immunisation, chairing immunisation Programme Boards, and working at a strategic level to ensure a good immunisation uptake delivered safely and to the highest standards.